 Under the tax code, an individual may deduct up to $25,000 of real estate losses per year as long as your adjusted gross income is $100,000 or less and if you “actively participate” in managing the property.
 The deduction phases out as an individual's income approaches $150,000.
 Individuals whose adjusted gross income exceeds $150,000 are not eligible for this deduction.
 This income threshold hasn't changed for a while.

 Note that you cannot deduct rental losses to your active income (e.g. day job income).
 Rental losses can only be deducted from passive income.
 You report your rental income and deductible expenses on IRS Schedule E. The IRS reports that roughly half of the filed Schedule E forms show losses.

-You can make current year IRA and Roth IRA contributions until April 15 the following year.
-You can wait to see what your modified AGI will be and then contribute accordingly.
+In addition, you can make current year IRA and Roth IRA contributions until April 15 the following year.
+Or, you can wait to see what your modified AGI will be and then contribute accordingly.